harrystech/arthur-redshift-etl/README.md

 ### Creating a release candidate

-* Create a new branch for the release candidate, e.g. `v0_22_0` for v0.22.0.
+* Create a new branch for the release candidate, e.g. `v1_2_0` for v1.2.0.
 (Do yourself a favor and use underscores in branch names and periods in the tag names.)

 * Your first commit on this branch is a bump in the version number in `setup.py`.

-* Create a pull request for your new branch.
+* Create a pull request for this new branch, add a message to state that it is <pre>"Release Candidate for v1.2.0"</pre>.

-* Go through pull requests that are ready for release and change their base branch to your release branch (in our example, `v0_22_0`).
+* Go through open pull requests that are ready for release and change their base branch to your release branch (in our example, `v1_2_0`).
-    * Make sure the PR message contains the Issue number or the Jira story (like DW-99).
+    * Make sure the PR message contains the Issue number or the Jira story (like DW-99) or the Issue number from this repo, as applicable.
     * Add the changes from the story work into comments of the PR.
-        * Consider changes that are user facing and make there's a summary for those
+        * Consider changes that are user facing and make sure there's a summary for those
         * List all bug fixes (especially when there are associated tickets)
         * Highlight internal changes, like changes in data structures or added control flow
     * Then merge the ready PRs into your release candidate.

-* Test then merge the PR with your release candidate into `next`.
+* After testing, merge the PR with your release candidate into `next`.

 * Create a release under [Releases](https://github.com/harrystech/arthur-redshift-etl/releases).
     * Create a new release and set the release version, e.g. `v1.2.0`.
     * Copy the comments from the PR where you collected all the changes into the release notes.
     * Save the release which will add the tag of the release.

 * Ship the new version using `upload_env.sh` in development.
+Wait at least a day before promoting to production.

 ### Releasing code to master branch